-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
-So with the Iviqtippalliajut (interpretation ends) advisory positions, (interpretation) they are all going to be the same responsibilities.
-It is working on policies and guidelines even though they are from different department, their job basically be the same.
+(interpretation): Thank you, Mr. Chairman.
+With the Iviqtippalliajut (interpretation ends) advisory positions, (interpretation) they are all going to be the same responsibilities.
+It is working on policies and guidelines even though they are from different department, their job basically will be the same.
 Thank you, Mr. Chairman.

 Mr. Kaernerk (interpretation): Thank you, Mr. Chairman.
 Thank you for explaining that clearly.
 This will be my final question.
-In your priorities that you are planning. (interpretation ends) Plan and deliver a retreat for Iviqtippalliajut advisors and Turaaqtavut. (interpretation) Are they going to be going to Hall Beach?
+In your priorities that you are planning, (interpretation ends) plan and deliver a retreat for Iviqtippalliajut advisors and Turaaqtavut. (interpretation) Are they going to be going to Sanirajak?
 That is my final question.
 Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 That meeting was delayed because of the COVID-19 pandemic.
 We have not... it has not been decided as to where it will be held yet.
 Thank you, Mr. Chairman.
 Chairman (interpretation): Are you done? (interpretation ends) We are on Inuit Qaujimajatuqangit.
-Total Operations and Maintenance to be voted, \$1,335,000.
+Total Operations and Maintenance, to be Voted. \$1,335,000.
 Agreed?

 Chairman: Go to page F-3.
-Culture and Heritage, Total Operations and Maintenance to be voted, \$26,864,000.
+Culture and Heritage, Total Operations and Maintenance, to be Voted. \$26,864,000.
 Agreed?

-Chairman: Do members agree we have concluded the review of the Department of Culture and Heritage?
+Chairman: Do members agree that we have concluded the review of the Department of Culture and Heritage?